Intelligence quotient: Precursors to IQ testing

-Historically, there were attempts to classify people into intelligence categories by observing their behavior in daily life.
-Those other forms of behavioral observation are still important for validating classifications based primarily on IQ test scores.
-Both intelligence classification by observation of behavior outside the testing room and classification by IQ testing depend on the definition of "intelligence" used in a particular case and on the reliability and error of estimation in the classification procedure.
+Historically, there were attempts to classify people into intelligence categories by observing their behaviour in daily life.
+Those other forms of behavioural observation are still important for validating classifications based primarily on IQ test scores.
+Both intelligence classification by observation of behaviour outside the testing room and classification by IQ testing depend on the definition of "intelligence" used in a particular case and on the reliability and error of estimation in the classification procedure.

 The English statistician Francis Galton (1822–1911) made the first attempt at creating a standardized test for rating a person's intelligence.
 A pioneer of psychometrics and the application of statistical methods to the study of human diversity and the study of inheritance of human traits, he believed that intelligence was largely a product of heredity (by which he did not mean genes, although he did develop several pre-Mendelian theories of particulate inheritance).
 He hypothesized that there should exist a correlation between intelligence and other observable traits such as reflexes, muscle grip, and head size.
-He set up the first mental testing center in the world in 1882 and he published "Inquiries into Human Faculty and Its Development" in 1883, in which he set out his theories.
+He set up the first mental testing centre in the world in 1882 and he published "Inquiries into Human Faculty and Its Development" in 1883, in which he set out his theories.
 After gathering data on a variety of physical variables, he was unable to show any such correlation, and he eventually abandoned this research.